-Try that line around 72 year old 4th degree martial artist Kenny Peterson!
+Try that line around 72 year old 4th degree black belt martial artist Kenny Peterson!

 “I started martial arts when I was 60 years old.
 My 10 year old grandson was preparing to test for his 1st degree black belt in taekwondo when the instructor asked me why I had not started yet.”

-“My grandson had tested and earned his recommended black belt just that morning.
-When they called my name during roll, call his head turned so fast he could have gotten whiplash.
+“My grandson tested and earned his recommended black belt just that morning.
+When they called my name during roll call, his head turned so fast he could have gotten whiplash.
 My grandson was the one to tie that orange belt around my waist.”

 Fears & Inspiration, But Never Too Old to Start